Supermarkets in the Netherlands - Statistics and Facts

 Lidl is the leading discounter in the European countries.
-Without going any further, the revenue of Lidl in the Netherlands amounted approximately to 4.7 billion euros in 2020, just behind Jumbo and Albert Heijn.
+The revenue of Lidl in the Netherlands amounted to approximately 3.4 billion euros in 2021, just behind Jumbo and Albert Heijn.
 Among the discounters, Lidl also has the highest market share and consumer penetration.